 If the school receive a large volume of complaints of substantially the same nature, the Chair of Governors will appoint an appropriate person to investigate the complaints at Stage 1 of the procedure.
 In these circumstances it may not be possible to meet with all individual complainants or correspond with them individually.
 Once the investigation is concluded, the investigating person may choose to write to each complainant with an outcome, or the school can respond with a template response to all complainants or by publishing a single response on the school website.
-Taking into account the volume of complainants who remain dissatisfied with the Stage 1 response.
+Taking into account the volume of complaints received, it may not be possible to offer a Stage 2 Governor Complaints Panel meeting for those complainants who remain dissatisfied with the Stage 1 response.
 However, alternative arrangements may be provided by the school to respond to any outstanding elements of the complaint which could be in writing for example.